unclesock/hokify/README.md

 # CHALLENGES
 Used std.
 Actions Workflow to accompany the needs of the challenge -> locally using {name}.dockerfile created some confusion on my side since the std. workflow checks for Dockerfile (without extensions)
 ECS Service not configured after task and cluster was defined.
+Fargate Challenged me since I wanted to create an elastic ip config after deploy.
+This is not directly possible so I created a loadbalance instead